How to Find a Niche and Make It Rich

 Fast forward 9 weeks later (not a long time, I know), my podcast was on the “New & Noteworthy” section of iTunes for 8 consecutive weeks (second to only Tim Ferriss), I have over 700 email subscribers, and I can directly attribute $18,000 of revenue to my company since beginning.

-At Wealth Anatomy, I teach doctors how to navigate their personal finances.
-I don’t write for Baby Boomers, I don’t write for Gen X or Millennials, and I certainly don’t write for anyone with a pulse.
-I write for doctors—that’s all!
+At my former blog, Wealth Anatomy, I taught doctors how to navigate their personal finances.
+I didn’t write for Baby Boomers, I didn’t write for Gen X or Millennials, and I certainly didn’t write for anyone with a pulse.
+I wrote for doctors—that’s all!

 Here are three activities that have worked for me: